-Most of the spots can be reached by old fashioned city loop bus (660yen for one day pass) except for Nada Sake Brewing area and Kobe Animal Kingdom.
-To Nada and Animal Kingdom, we need to take train.
+Most of the spots can be reached by city loop bus (700yen for one day pass) except for Nada Sake Brewing area and Kobe Animal Kingdom.
+To Nada and Animal Kingdom, we need to take trains.

-If you have a special request for lunch such as Kobe Beef steak lunch, please inform me.
+If you wish to have a Kobe beef lunch, please inform me beforehand.

 Mari is an outstanding guide with Great knowledge and personality.
 A total pleasure to be with.
 Took us to all the interesting sites and explained all the details we needed.
 We strongly recommend her to anyone who is interested in a private guide for Kyoto.